huaminghuangtw/Evergreen-Notes/Permanent-Notes/mastering-yourself-is-superpower.md

 		* Unable to [stay in the present](live-in-the-present.md)
 	5. [Skeptical doubt (indecisiveness)](overthinking.md)
 * How to remove these hindrances?
-	1. Recognize (what state of mind you're in)
+	1. Recognize (what state of mind you’re in)
 	2. [Accept & Acknowledge](Acceptance%20and%20Commitment%20Therapy.md) (the situations and people to be the way as it is/they are)
 		* Just let it rain
 	3. Investigate (your emotional & mental state)